influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently-asked-questions.md

 `[http] 2016/03/04 11:25:13 ::1 - - [04/Mar/2016:11:25:13 -0800] GET /query?db=&epoch=ns&q=show+databases HTTP/1.1 200 98 -`     ✨`InfluxDBShell/1.0.0`✨`d16e7a83-e23e-11e5-80a7-000000000000 529.543µs`

-## Data aren't dropped after altering a retention policy
+## Why aren't data dropped after I've altered a retention policy?
 After [shortening](/influxdb/v1.0/query_language/database_management/#modify-retention-policies-with-alter-retention-policy) the `DURATION` of a [retention policy](/influxdb/v1.0/concepts/glossary/#retention-policy-rp) (RP), you may notice that InfluxDB keeps some data that are older than the `DURATION` of the modified RP.
 This behavior is a result of the relationship between the time interval covered by a shard group and the `DURATION` of a retention policy.